Mitgliederverwaltung am Laptop

 secs

-What requirements must a membership administration for clubs meet?
+What requirements must a membership management system for clubs meet?

 But there is a good rule of thumb: Without overwhelming you as a board member and pushing yourself into a complicated solution, the administration should feel fast and the data quality should be kept feeling high.
 Translated, this means: If you feel overwhelmed with administration or notice that you simply cannot keep the data up to date, then you should look for an alternative.

-Small clubs usually manage quite well with a simple, free Excel spreadsheet.
-At least until they grow larger or want to link additional functions, such as financial administration, to Excel or send out appointments automatically.
+Small clubs usually do quite well with a simple free Excel.
+At least until they get bigger or other features, such as a financial administration You want to link to Excel or send out appointments automatically.
 As a “normal” Excel user, you quickly reach your personal limits.

 Data security, time savings and cost effectiveness